-It’s hard to believe, but it’s now eight years since Marcos Maidana upset the Adrien Broner apple-cart and gave the boxer they called “The Problem” the first defeat of his pro career.
-Our own Rafael Garcia made the journey to the Alamodome in Houston, Texas and penned a most insightful take on one of the more significant and memorable fights of the decade, one with major implications not only for its combatants, but also for Floyd Mayweather Jr. and the various players involved.
+Hard to believe, but it’s now a full decade since Marcos Maidana upset the Adrien Broner apple-cart and gave the boxer they called “The Problem” the first defeat of his pro career.
+Our own Rafael Garcia made the journey to the Alamodome in Houston, Texas and penned a most insightful take on a most significant and memorable clash, one with major implications not only for its combatants, but also for Floyd Mayweather Jr. and the various players involved.
 Check it out:

 By now, much has been written about the Adrien Broner vs Marcos Maidana rumble that went down in San Antonio this past Saturday.
 And it’s a safe bet much more will be written, given the gleeful sense of schadenfreude with which a large portion of the boxing community welcomed The Problem’s comeuppance.
 But there are other reasons for which to pay close attention to Broner’s defeat, since his encounter with Maidana was much more than just a nightcap to close one hell of a year for boxing.
 Instead, the battle at the Alamodome should be regarded as the resolution of a set of complex implications regarding the relationship between boxing viewers and performers in this day and age.